ZhPL1/Online-Prediction-of-Extreme-Conditional-Quantiles-via-B-Spline-Interpolation/README.md

 # Online Prediction of Extreme Conditional Quantiles via B-Spline Interpolation
 This project provides a demo implementation of EMI for the task of online extreme conditional quantile prediction, as described in our paper:

-Zhengpin Li, Jian Wang, and Yanxi Hou (2024+).
+Zhengpin Li, Jian Wang, and Yanxi Hou (2024).
 Online Prediction of Extreme Conditional Quantiles via B-Spline Interpolation. arXiv:2311.13825.

+This paper has been accpeted by Statistics and Computing.

 # Requirements